Dexter Gordon: Homecoming

 Gordon returned to the United States for good in 1976.
-He appeared with Woody Shaw, Ronnie Mathews, Stafford James, and Louis Hayes, for a gig at the Village Vanguard in New York that was dubbed his "homecoming."
+He appeared with Woody Shaw, Ronnie Mathews, Stafford James, and Louis Hayes, for a gig at the Village Vanguard in New York that was dubbed his "homecoming".
 It was recorded and released by Columbia Records under that title.
-He observed: "There was so much love and elation; sometimes it was a little eerie at the Vanguard.
+He observed, "There was so much love and elation; sometimes it was a little eerie at the Vanguard.
 After the last set they'd turn on the lights and nobody would move."
 In addition to the Homecoming album, a series of live albums was released by Blue Note from his stands at Keystone Korner in San Francisco during 1978 and 1979.
 They featured Gordon, George Cables, Rufus Reid, and Eddie Gladden.
 He recorded the studio albums Sophisticated Giant with an eleven-piece big band in 1977 and Manhattan Symphonie with the Live at Keystone Corner crew in 1978.
-The sensation of Gordon's return, and the continued efforts of Art Blakey through 1970s and early 1980s, have been credited with reviving interest in swinging, melodic, acoustically-based classic jazz sounds after the Fusion jazz era that saw an emphasis on electronic sounds and contemporary pop influences.
+The sensation of Gordon's return, and the continued efforts of Art Blakey through 1970s and early 1980s, have been credited with reviving interest in swinging, melodic, acoustically-based classic jazz sounds following the jazz fusion era that saw an emphasis on electronic sounds and contemporary pop influences.